Firewalking: Persistence and functions

-Explanation
+Physics

 Per the second law of thermodynamics, when two bodies of different temperatures meet, the hotter body will cool off, and the cooler body will heat up, until they are separated or until they meet at a temperature in between.
 What that temperature is, and how quickly it is reached, depends on the thermodynamic properties of the two bodies.
 The important properties are temperature, density, specific heat capacity, and thermal conductivity.

-The square root of the product of thermal conductivity, density, and specific heat capacity is called thermal effusivity, and tells how much heat energy the body absorbs or releases in a certain amount of time per unit area when its surface is at a certain temperature.
+The square root of the product of thermal conductivity, density, and specific heat capacity is called thermal effusivity, and determines how much heat energy the body absorbs or releases in a certain amount of time per unit area when its surface is at a certain temperature.
 Since the heat taken in by the cooler body must be the same as the heat given by the hotter one, the surface temperature must lie closer to the temperature of the body with the greater thermal effusivity.
 The bodies in question here are human feet (which mainly consist of water) and burning coals.

 Due to these properties, David Willey, professor of physics at the University of Pittsburgh at Johnstown, points out that firewalking is explainable in terms of basic physics and is neither supernatural nor paranormal.
 Willey notes that most fire-walks occur on coals that measure about 1000 F, but he once recorded someone walking on 1800 F coals.

 Additionally, Jearl Walker has postulated that walking over hot coals with wet feet may insulate the feet due to the Leidenfrost effect.